Medical Records

 Records Request - Withholding Until Request Fee Received

-TMA e-tip: See Withholding Copies of Records for Failure to Pay Copy Fee, as well as more extensive information in TMA's whitepaper on Patient Access and Consent to the Release of Medical Records (members only)
+For more extensive information, see TMA's whitepaper on Patient Access and Consent to the Release of Medical Records (members only)

 See above for information on allowable fees and exceptions.